As one of the largest manufacturers of marzipan in the world, we pride ourselves on supplying products of a consistently high quality.

 - Finished goods tested in own laboratory

 In addition to almonds, ODENSE baking marzipan also contains apricot kernels.
-The addition of these kernels ensures that the marzipan does not run when baked, making baking marzipan particularly suitable for kransekage (a marzipan-based cake traditionally eaten at celebrations in Denmark) and other cakes which must retain their shape.
+The addition of these kernels ensures that the marzipan does not run when baked, making baking marzipan particularly suitable for kransekage (a marzipan-based cake traditionally eaten at celebrations in Denmark) and other cakes or tarts which must retain their shape.